Carly Nelson: FC Nordsjælland

 In August 2021, Nelson was loaned to Danish Kvindeliga club FC Nordsjælland.
 She made her debut for the club on September 25, in a 3–1 win against AGF.
 She made 18 league appearances, keeping seven shutouts and conceding 15 goals as Nordsjælland finished 4th.
 She also made three appearances in the Danish Women's Cup.
 In July 2022, she joined the club permanently.

 Orlando Pride

 On January 29, 2023, Nelson and Nordsjælland mutually agreed to terminate her contract so she could return to the United States, signing a two-year contract with Orlando Pride.

+Utah Royals

+On December 12, 2023, Orlando traded Nelson to hometown expansion franchise Utah Royals along with $65,000 in Allocation Money in exchange for an International Roster Spot for the 2024 season.
+Nelson started in the Royals' return game as a franchise, a defeat to the Chicago Red Stars on March 16, 2024.
+In May 2024, she took a mental health leave from soccer after not making any more appearances since the inaugural match.
+At the end of the season, Nelson was among the list of players not returning to Utah in 2025.
+It was later revealed that a large part of her exit was due to alleged abuse perpetrated by Royals coaches.

 Personal life

 Nelson was raised in a Mormon community and speaks openly about her journey to freedom from the religion.
 She is openly gay and first came out at 13 to her best friend before being bullied at school as a result.
 With no support at home or school, Nelson felt isolated and attempted suicide.
 She is now an advocate for raising awareness to the struggles LGBTQ+ teens go through.

+In January 2025, Nelson created a post on Instagram alleging "emotional and psychological abuse" at the hands of Utah Royals coaching staff.
+She claimed that a toxic environment was cultivated and that attempts to seek mental health support were met with retaliation and resistance by coaches.
+Nelson later took mental health leave and did not return to Utah after that season.